 Note: This article is written for our Cloud Sites Control Panel.
 You can get to it from the Cloud Control Panel by clicking your name in the upper-right corner and selecting Cloud Sites Control Panel.

-The Rackspace Cloud has made it easy to manage your MSSQL 2008 databases by creating a server-wide install of a tool called myLittleAdmin.
+Rackspace Cloud Sites has made it easy to manage your MSSQL 2012 or 2014 databases by creating a server-wide install of a tool called myLittleAdmin.

 You can reach this interface at:

 - DFW 1-1: https://mssql.dfw1-1.websitesettings.com/mla/

 - DFW 1-2: https://mssql.dfw1-2.websitesettings.com/mla/

 NOTE: To find out if your account is located in our ORD or DFW datacenter, check the test link for your site.
 If your testlink includes dfw in the URL, such as www.domain.com.php54-2.dfw1-1.websitetestlink.com then your account is in DFW.

 When logging into myLittleAdmin, you will need to make sure to select the correct server choice from the drop down menu.
 You can find the correct value within the control panel on the View Database page.

 NOTE: Alternatively, you can use other programs such as Management Studio Express or Enterprise Manager to manage your MSSQL databases as well.